jlaing700/electrical-workflow-intro/README.md

-Note: There are two ways that you can publish your work through Github.
+Note: There are two methods that you can publish your work through Github.
-1. Using CD (Command Prompts) (1)
+1. Using CD (Command Prompts)
-2. Using GitHub Desktop app and Github website (2).
+2. Using GitHub Desktop app and Github website
 Pick whichever you're comfortable with.
-If you're not a coding person, I recommend using GitHub Desktop.
+If you're not a coding person, I recommend using GitHub Desktop method.

-Make sure you have create a GitHub account before you start.
+Make sure you have created a GitHub account before you start.

 # 1. GitHub-Work-Flow-Intro-Project
 Add a .txt file telling club members about you and what your goals are for Fall 2022 semester